iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

   for themselves.
 Subset of `hh`.
 - `bg_id`: Bedarfsgemeinschaft, i.e., Familiengemeinschaft plus for whether children
   have enough income to fend for themselves.
 Subset of `fg_id`.
+- `ehe_id`: Ehegemeinschaft, i.e., couples that are married or in a civil union.
+- `eg_id`: Einstandsgemeinschaft, i.e., a couple whose members are deemed to be responsible for each other.
+This includes couples that live together and may or may not be married or in a civil union.

 Note that households do not include flat shares etc..
 Such broader definition are currently not relevant in GETTSIM but may be added in the future (e.g., capping rules